ethereum/go-ethereum/docs/_interface/Private-Network.md

 - Initial block gas limit (`gasLimit`).
 This impacts how much EVM computation can happen within a single block.
 Mirroring the main Ethereum network is generally a
   [good choice][gaslimit-chart].
 The block gas limit can be adjusted after launch using the `--miner.gastarget` command-line flag.

 - Initial allocation of ether (`alloc`).
-This determines how much ether is available to the addresses you list in the genesis block.
+This determines how much ether is available to the addresses listed in the genesis block.
 Additional ether can be created through mining as the chain progresses.

 #### Clique Example

-This is an example of a genesis.json file for a proof-of-authority network.
+Below is an example of a `genesis.json` file for a PoA network.
 The `config` section ensures that all known protocol changes are available and configures the 'clique' engine to be used for consensus.
 Note that the initial signer set must be configured through the `extradata` field.
-This field is required for clique to work.
+This field is required for Clique to work.

 First create the signer account keys using the [geth account](./managing-your-accounts) command (run this command multiple times to create more than one signer key).